wodby/docker4drupal/README.md

 $ drush sql-cli < database-dump.sql
 ```

 9\.
-That's it.
-You drupal website should be up and running at http://localhost:8000
+That's it!
+You drupal website should be up and running at http://localhost:8000.
+In case you have any problems submit an issue or contact us at hello [at] wodby.com.

 Check out <a href="https://wodby.com" target="_blank">Wodby</a> if you need optimized docker-based environment for Drupal on your dev/staging or production servers.